bbarres/bemisiaGen/README.md

 ## R scripts
+In this section, you will find the list of the different scripts used in the article to produce the figures with a brief description of their purpose.

 + **bemG_load_data.R**: the script to load the different data sets and the necessary packages in the environment
 + **bemG_dapc_ana.R**: the script to perform the DAPC analysis
 + **bemG_div_ana.R**: a script to compute diversity indices for the population